hemantaph/gwsnr/docs/index.rst

          </div>
          </div>

-   Signal-to-noise ratio (SNR)

-      The central metric used to assess the strength and significance of a potential gravitational-wave signal.
-It quantifies how much stronger the signal is compared to the average level of the background noise.

-      A higher SNR indicates a more confident detection, making it easier to distinguish a real astrophysical event from random noise fluctuations.
-Detection is typically confirmed when the SNR peak surpasses a predetermined threshold value.

       The ``gwsnr`` package efficiently computes this critical quantity for large-scale astrophysical simulations.
-Unlike detection pipelines such as ``PyCBC`` and ``GstLAL``, ``gwsnr`` is optimized for rapid SNR computation across thousands or millions of gravitational-wave events in population studies.
+Unlike detection pipelines such as ``PyCBC`` and ``GstLAL``, ``gwsnr`` is optimized for rapid SNR calculation across thousands or even millions of gravitational-wave simulated events in population studies.

-.. .. raw:: html

-..     <iframe src="_static/gwlensing.html"
-..             width="100%"
-..             height="600"
-..             frameborder="0"
-..             allowfullscreen
-..             style="border:1px solid #ccc; border-radius:10px;"></iframe>

 .. toctree::